-This is what they taught us:The portrayal of the different mental states people go through, and how they overcome it, is so important.
-Everyone who has mental health issues deal with it in different ways and if it's looked at in a comedic way, that's OK — but do it openly and honestly.
+This is what they taught us:The portrayal of the different mental states people go through, and how they overcome them, is so important.
+Everyone who has mental health issues deals with it in different ways and if it's looked at in a comedic way, that's OK — but do it openly and honestly.

 Dr. Jo Karev, Grey’s Anatomy

-This is what they taught us:It can take time for a person to not only come to terms with whatever they're dealing with but also actually deal with said issues.
-Like with most of these, communication is key — but only when ready.
+This is what they taught us:It can take time for a person to not only come to terms with whatever they're dealing with but to also actually deal with said issues.
+Like with most of these situations, communication is key — but only when ready.